 - Other professions where a standard visitation order don’t work: firefighters, doctors, and police officers

-Other things to do, or consider (run these by your lawyer, too):
+Other things to consider (run these by your lawyer, too):

 - If you’re going to appear before a judge, create a large poster with two sample schedules that you’ve flown.
 Overlay with colored markers the standard visitation days allowed to show exactly how few days your children and you would get to spend together.
 The power of this visual can’t be understated